rystrauss/dopamax/README.md

 Dopamax is a library containing pure [JAX][1] implementations of common reinforcement learning algorithms. _Everything_ is implemented in JAX, including the environments.
 This allows for extremely fast training and evaluation of agents, because the entire loop of environment simulation, agent interaction, and policy updates can be compiled as a single XLA program and executed on CPUs, GPUs, or TPUs.
-More specifically, rhe implementations in Dopamax follow the Anakin Podracer architecture -- see [this paper][2] for more details.
+More specifically, the implementations in Dopamax follow the Anakin Podracer architecture -- see [this paper][2] for more details.

 **Note that this repository is not actively maintained and is subject to breaking changes at any time.**